-FY 2016 FY 2017 FY 2018 FY 2019 FY 2020 FY 2021 FY 2022 FY 2023 Target N/A N/A N/A Set Baseline N/A 70.3 % N/A 71 % Result N/A N/A N/A 70 % N/A Sep 30, 2022 N/A Sep 30, 2024 Status Not Collected Not Collected Not Collected Baseline Not Collected Pending Not Collected Pending
+FY 2017 FY 2018 FY 2019 FY 2020 FY 2021 FY 2022 FY 2023 FY 2024 Target N/A N/A Set Baseline N/A: Data Biennial 70.3 % N/A: Data Biennial 71 % N/A: Data Biennial Result N/A N/A 70 % N/A: Data Biennial 68.2% N/A: Data Biennial Sep 30, 2024 N/A: Data Biennial Status N/A N/A Baseline N/A: Data Biennial Target Not Met N/A: Data Biennial Pending N/A: Data Biennial

 Recent projections indicate that arthritis prevalence and arthritis-associated limitations are increasing and confirm that arthritis remains a top cause of morbidity, work limitations, and compromised quality of life.
 Arthritis affects more than 58.5 million adults, almost 60% of whom are working aged adults (< 65) and is projected to affect 78.4 million adults by 2040.
-There is good evidence that physical activity can reduce joint pain, improve function, and halt or delay physical disability among adults with arthritis, but physical activity levels are lower for adults with arthritis than adults without arthritis.
+There is strong evidence that physical activity can reduce joint pain, improve function, and halt or delay physical disability among adults with arthritis, but physical activity levels are lower for adults with arthritis than adults without arthritis.
 Adults with arthritis are more likely to engage in physical activity and self-management education programs when recommended by a health care provider.
 This strategy and an emphasis on provider recommendations are reflected in CDC's new state arthritis program and will be reflected in other, future activities of the arthritis program.